What are the age groups and the ability levels of the players?

 How do I register?

-When registration is open you can enroll in 2 ways.
+You can register in 2 ways.
 Either print off a registration form from this website and mail it in or register online.

 What happens after I register?